 - 1. Personal tour and interview with an admissions representative. - 2.
-Submit proof of earned HS diploma or GED recognized by the Department of Education or foreign equivalent. - 3.
+Submit proof of earned HS diploma or GED recognized by the Department of Education (or foreign equivalent) or proof of earned Baccalaureate Degree or higher from an institution recognized by the US Department of Education (or foreign degree equivalent that has been officially evaluated). - 3.
 Completed Application Form. - 4.
 Completed Entrance Test with minimum identified standard met or exceeded for consideration.
 Students with prior Bachelor's Degree or higher from an accredited U.S. institution recognized by the U.S. Department of Education are exempt from this requirement.
 The test scores required are: - PN: Adjusted Individual Total Score of 41.3% on the TEAS test - RN: Adjusted Individual Total Score of 49.3% on the TEAS test - RN Advance Placement Option: Must hold active Practical Nursing license OR be a graduate of an approved Practical Nursing program within 2 years of the starting quarter date and score 54.7% or higher Adjusted Individual Total Score on the TEAS. - Please note: The cost of each entrance test attempt is \$55 which must be paid by the student at time of testing.
 Retakes are allowed with at least 2 days between attempts; students can only test three times within a 12-month period. - 5.
 Meet with Financial Aid office to discuss payment options. - 6.
 Completed enrollment agreement with \$100 Enrollment Fee and accompanying paperwork. - 7.
 Practical Nursing School Transcript (for Advanced Placement Option).